teaticc/tech-book/READ_ME.md

 ## MODEL
 ### User
 - Association
-    - has_many books
+    - has_one address
-    - has_many dealings as buyer
+    - has_many books as buyer
-    - has_many dealings as seller
+    - has_many books as seller
 - Property
-    - first_name
-    - family_name
+    - username
     - email
-    - address
-    - post_number
-    - phone_number

 ### Book
 - Association
-    - belongs_to user
+    - belongs_to buyer, seller, class: User
     - has_one dealing
 - Property
     - title